 Alcohol may only be served by a trained bartender, who must request I.D. from any persons who he/she does not believe to be 21 years old.

 Please allow extra time to make sure the proper arrangements and permissions are obtained if alcohol will be present at your event.
-In order to obtain permission to serve alcohol on the premise, the caterer must reach out to the Director of Alcohol and Other Drug Program Initiatives.
-The website for the permission form can be found at: http://www.vpul.upenn.edu/alcohol/pq/pq_form.php.
+In order to obtain permission to serve alcohol on the premise, the caterer must reach out to the Associate Director of Community Care.

 Tents used for cooking and heating of food must be used exclusively for that purpose.